• Call Us : +44 20 4578 1431

 The IEAC appeals sub-committee will carefully review all the information of the challenging accreditation presented and make a decision based on the merits of the case.
 The decision of the IEAC appeals panel is usually final and binding, although there may be further avenues for appeal depending on the specific circumstances.

-Overall, understanding the IEAC appeals procedure in education is essential for anyone seeking to challenge a decision made by IEAC.
+Overall, understanding the IEAC appeals procedure is essential for anyone seeking to challenge a decision made by IEAC.
 By following the established process and providing compelling reasons for the appeal, Institutions can increase their chances of achieving a favourable outcome.
 IEAC accreditation is a valuable asset, and having a clear understanding of our appeals procedure can help protect the rights and interests of your institution.